-The primary qualified employee plan represents 78% of the pension benefits' underfunded status as of December 31, 2018.
+- (1) The primary qualified employee plan represents 78% of the pension benefits' underfunded status as of December 31, 2018. - (2) The funded status is recorded within other liabilities and accrued expenses on the Consolidated Statements of Financial Position. - (3) The Company's other postretirement benefit plans are not funded.

-The change in items not yet recognized as a component of net periodic cost is recorded in unrecognized pension and other postretirement benefit cost.
+Changes in items not yet recognized as a component of net cost for pension and other postretirement plans

-Changes in items not yet recognized as a component of net periodic cost

-(\$ in millions) on benefits Postretirement benefits Items not yet recognized as a component of net periodic cost - December 31, 2017 \$ 1,970 \$ (255) Net actuarial loss (gain) arising during the period 476 (3) Net actuarial (loss) gain amortized to net periodic benefit cost (379) 22 Prior service credit amortized to net periodic benefit cost 56 21 Translation adjustment and other (8) (1) Items not yet recognized as a component of net periodic cost - December 31, 2018 \$ 2,115 \$ (216)
+(\$ in millions) Postretirement Pension benefits benefits Items not yet recognized as a component of net cost - December 31, 2017 \$ (254) \$ (37) Prior service credit amortized to net cost 56 21 Items not yet recognized as a component of net cost - December 31, 2018 (198) \$ (16)

-The net actuarial loss (gain) and prior service credit is recognized as a component of net periodic cost amortized over the average remaining service period of active employees expected to receive benefits.

-Estimates of 2019 prior service credit
+The prior service credit is recognized as a component of net cost for pension and other postretirement plans amortized over the average remaining service period of active employees expected to receive benefits.
+The prior service credit that will be amortized to net cost for pension and postretirement plans in 2019 is estimated to be \$56 million and \$3 million, respectively.

-(\$ in millions) Pension benefits Postretirement benefits Prior service credit \$ (56) \$ (3)